charinev/opnc/processes/docs/components/06_webhook-service.md

 ## What are webhooks

-A webhook enables our ecosystem to push real-time notifications to your backend systems.
-Webhooks Service uses HTTPS to send these notifications to your backend endpoint as a JSON payload.
-You can then use these notifications to execute actions in your backend systems.
+A webhook enables an ecosystem to push real-time notifications to partner's backend systems.
+Webhooks Service uses HTTPS to send these notifications to the backend endpoint as a JSON payload.
+Partners can then use these notifications to execute actions in their backend systems.

 ### Available Events